gringobrasiliero/gringobrasiliero.github.io/_posts/2018-07-29-lets_hoist_the_flag_me_mateys_variables_and_hoisting_in_js.markdown

     console.log(`The Pirates name is ${this.name}`);
   }
 }
-captain.piratesName()
-// The Pirates name is Hook
-Davey.piratesName()
-// The Pirates name is Davey Crockett
 ```

 Using this in the constructor for the Pirate Class, this is referring to the owner of that space, which is the class Pirate.
 Lets create some pirates.